Skip to main content

 Treatment Options for Gum Recession

-Dr. Cappetta offers personalized treatment plans that address both the cause and effects of gum recession.
-Depending on your case, treatment may include:
+Dr. Cappetta offers personalized treatment plans that address both the cause and effects of gum Dr. Cappetta offers personalized treatment plans that address both the cause and effects of gum recession.
+Depending on your case, treatment may include several different approaches.

-• Deep cleaning (scaling and root planing): Removes bacteria below the gumline to reduce inflammation.
+• Scaling and root planing: Removes bacteria below the gumline to reduce inflammation and slow recession

-• Laser therapy: Targets infection and encourages gum tissue healing.
+• Laser therapy: Targets infection and encourages gum tissue healing with minimal discomfort

-• Gum grafting: Rebuilds tissue coverage to protect exposed roots.
+• Periodontal surgery: Rebuilds tissue coverage in advanced cases to protect exposed roots

-• Bonding or composite restoration: Shields exposed roots and improves appearance.
+• Dental bonding: Shields exposed roots and improves the appearance of affected teeth

-These solutions are tailored to your needs to ensure comfort, precision, and the best possible outcome.
+These treatments are tailored to your specific situation to ensure comfort, precision, and the best possible outcome.
 Patients from Leon Valley to Shavano Park appreciate Dr. Cappetta’s gentle and detail-oriented care.

 Preventing Future Gum Recession